 Notre Dame believes deeply in academic freedom and free speech.
 Given our role in offering this service and our presence together as part of the extended university community, however, we must reserve the right to remove certain content that you may post.

-As a general matter, you may post content freely to your blog, so long as the content is not illegal, obscene, defamatory, threatening, infringing of intellectual property rights, invasive of privacy or otherwise injurious or objectionable.
+As a general matter, you may post content freely to your site, so long as the content is not illegal, obscene, defamatory, threatening, infringing of intellectual property rights, invasive of privacy or otherwise injurious or objectionable.

 Please consider the appropriateness of your content before posting.
-Your blog reflects on you as well as your relationship with the University.
+Your site reflects on you as well as your relationship with the University.
 A good rule of thumb is not to post anything you wouldn’t say to a newspaper.

 There are policies and guidelines at https://www.nd.edu/copyright/.